 Inside the beautiful theater, you can watch musical acts and dance performances and take in the historic construction from the early 1930s.

-Its Art Deco design is iconic, and its grand theater is certainly one of the best things to see in Burlington, VT.
+Its Art Deco design is iconic, and its grand theater is certainly one of the best things to see in Burlington.

 For a full evening of excitement, make a reservation at Honey Road (156 Church St) restaurant, a woman-owned Eastern Mediterranean Mezze Restaurant.

-Small plates to share and refreshing and creative cocktails make this restaurant one of the most memorable things to do around Burlington.
+Small plates to share and refreshing and creative cocktails sees this restaurant make the bucket list.

 Burlington City Arts Center